ajeetp/AgileSlices/source/mddocs/adopt/index.md

 |We need to be seen as "agile" to recruit top talent|Let's put lipstick on a pig and hope no one notices|
 |It was a directive from leadership|Let's just do enough to look good on paper|

-Hopefully :pray: these are not actual reasons you hear.
-Drop me an email :email: if you come across similar reasons
+Hopefully these are not actual reasons you hear.
+Drop me an email if you come across similar reasons

 ---